stevecrossin/grocery-tracker/README.md

 SourceTree (https://www.sourcetreeapp.com/) is the recommended repository tool for this project.
 Please install it, and then let me know if you need assistance setting it up.

+Tutorial on setting up Android Studio to connect to BitBucket: http://theworkingdad.it/2018/10/04/quickly-setup-android-studio-with-git-and-bitbucket/

 To get started you will need to run these commands in your terminal.
 New to Git?
 [Learn the basic Git commands](http://docs.atlassian.com/bitbucketserver/docs-061/Basic+Git+commands?utm_campaign=in-app-help&amp;utm_medium=in-app-help&amp;utm_source=stash)